kubectl login to a guest cluster using domain user account takes a long time

 Cause

-When one of the domain’s Domain Controllers became unreachable, LDAP configured to use the domain name rather than explicitly listing DCs occasionally routed authentication attempts to that offline controller, resulting in intermittent login delays.
+• When one of the Domain Controller's becomes unreachable, LDAP configured to use the domain name rather than explicitly listing DCs occasionally routes authentication attempts to the offline controller, resulting in intermittent login delays.

 Resolution

-To resolve the issue, the LDAP configuration should be updated to explicitly specify a reachable working Domain Controllers instead of relying solely on the domain name or fix the connectivity of domain controller with the issue.
+Update the LDAP configuration to explicitly specify a reachable working Domain Controller instead of relying solely on the domain name or fix the connectivity issues of domain controller.

 Additional Information